garnettepereira/Cancer-Prediction-Analysis/README.md

 1. In R, I have installed the required packages rjson and RCurl.

-2. I download the googlepredictionapi archived package from "https://code.google.com/p/google-prediction-api-r-client/downloads/list".
+2. I downloaded the googlepredictionapi archived package from "https://code.google.com/p/google-prediction-api-r-client/downloads/list".

-3. Change the working directory to the archived file's location.
+3. I changed the working directory to the archived file's location.

-4. Install the googlepredictionapi package.
+4. I installed the googlepredictionapi package.

-5. Load the required libraries.
+5. I loaded the required libraries.

-6. Make a training call to the prediction model in Google Prediction API.
+6. I made a training call to the prediction model in Google Prediction API.

-7. Make a training call against training data stored locally as a CSV file.
+7. I made a training call against training data stored locally as a CSV file.

-8. Make prediction calls to the trained model to get accurate predictions.
+8. I made prediction calls to the trained model to get accurate predictions.